Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/ndef.md

 The [ConfigureNdef() method](xref:Yubico.YubiKey.Otp.OtpSession.ConfigureNdef%28Yubico.YubiKey.Otp.Slot%29) allows you to point the NDEF tag to one of the two OTP application slots.
 When the YubiKey is scanned by an NFC reader, the slot that is pointed to by the NDEF tag will activate, causing the generation of whichever password type was configured for that slot.

-In addition, the [ConfigureNdef class](xref:Yubico.YubiKey.Otp.Operations.ConfigureNdef) allows you to prepend static text or a URI to the generated password with the [AsText()](xref:Yubico.YubiKey.Otp.Operations.ConfigureNdef.AsText%28System.String%29) and [AsUri()](xref:Yubico.YubiKey.Otp.Operations.ConfigureNdef.AsUri%28System.Uri%29) methods, respectively.
+In addition, the [ConfigureNdef class](xref:Yubico.YubiKey.Otp.Operations.ConfigureNdef) allows you to send the OTP/HOTP as static text or a URI via the [AsText()](xref:Yubico.YubiKey.Otp.Operations.ConfigureNdef.AsText%28System.String%29) and [AsUri()](xref:Yubico.YubiKey.Otp.Operations.ConfigureNdef.AsUri%28System.Uri%29) methods, respectively.

-With AsUri(), the intended usage is to emit the address for an OTP validation server, such as YubiCloud.
+AsText() and AsUri() essentially allow you to toggle the payload type of the NDEF record to "T" or "U".
+They also provide the option to prepend text or an address to the OTP, which all becomes part of the NDEF record payload.
+With AsUri(), the intended usage is to prepend the address for an OTP validation server, such as YubiCloud.

 For an example of how to use these methods, please see the [ConfigureNdef() how-to guide](xref:OtpConfigureNDEF).